Gross Margin Percentage for your Business Plan

 This calculator allows the product cost to be built up from its cost components and, by entering a retail price, will calculate the gross margin percentage and also the markup percentage for each product or product group.

 If there are a number of products, the individual gross margin percentages calculated for each product, can be used to calculate the overall gross margin for the business by using our free weighted average gross margin calculator, available at the download link below,

-Template Gross Margin Definition
+Template Margin Definition

 The gross margin definition for use in the financial projections template is the difference between the revenue and the cost of sales.

-At a product level it represents the difference between the selling price of your product and its purchase cost or its manufacturing cost.
+Furthermore at a product level it represents the difference between the selling price of your product and its purchase cost or its manufacturing cost.

 Industry Specific Gross Margin Percentage Templates

 The gross margin percentage for your business will depend on the type of industry in which it operates.
 Consequently we have created gross margin templates for a number of industries, some of which are listed below: